-This activity introduces the social model of disability and forms an important foundation for participants to approach disability inclusion.
-In this activity, participants will develop an understanding of disability beyond a focus on impairment towards a social model of disability.
+This activity introduces the social/rights-based model of disability and forms an important foundation for participants to approach disability inclusion.
+In this activity, participants will develop an understanding of disability beyond a focus on impairment.
 They will explore the barriers that people with disabilities experience in everyday life and in relation to accessing sexual and reproductive health services.
-The barriers will be visually represented as a wall, using post-it notes or paper cards as "bricks" to enhance empathy and understanding for the barriers people living with disabilities face.
+The barriers will be visually represented as a wall, with sticky notes or paper cards as "bricks," to enhance empathy and understanding for the barriers people living with disabilities face.